Choe Yong-gon (official)

 Choe Yong-gon (21 June 1900 - 19 September 1976) was a North Korean military officer and politician.
 He served as the Chief Commander of the Korean People's Army from 1948 to 1950, and as defence minister from 1948 to 1957.
 He also served as Chairman of the Standing Committee of the Supreme People's Assembly of North Korea from 1957 to 1972.

 Early life and education

 Choe was born in Taechon County, North Pyongan, Korean Empire in 1900.
-For his participation in the 1919 March First Movement, he was imprisoned by the Empire of Japan for three years until his release in 1922.
+According to the CIA, he was raised in a landowning family.
+For his participation in the 1919 March First Movement, Choe was imprisoned by the Empire of Japan for three years until his release in 1922.
 Afterwards he emigrated to China where he studied at the Yunnan Military Academy and later the Whampoa Military Academy, graduating in 1924 and 1927 respectively.